Skip to main content

 PhaseStatusDescription

-Phase I — Planning & Preparation✅ CompleteSoil diagnosis, crop selection, infrastructure, personnel training, biochar soil preparation
+Phase I — Planning & Preparation✅ CompleteSoil diagnosis, crop selection, infrastructure, personnel training, and biochar-based soil preparation

 Phase II — Production & Regeneration🔄 ActiveAgro-ecological practices implemented, soil regeneration underway, all three crop cycle lengths planted

-Phase III — Consolidation & ExpansionUpcomingHarvesting protocols, go-to-market strategy, organic certification, biodiverse replanting
+Phase III — Consolidation & ExpansionUpcomingHarvesting protocols, go-to-market strategy, organic certification, biodiversity expansion, adjacent land strategy

 Phase IV — MRVOngoingContinuous across all phases — data recorded, attested on-chain, and published to the Data Hub